solita/solita.github.com/_posts/2019-11-15-enforcing-database-transactions-with-rust.md

 ## Modeling database queries around ownership

-So, we need to be able to
-1. Make a single database query without a transaction
-2. Convert a database connection into a transaction
-3. Make multiple queries inside a transaction
+So, we need to be able to make a single database query without a transaction, convert a database connection into a transaction and make multiple queries inside a transaction.

 Sounds like while making a query without a transaction, the connection should refuse any additional queries.
 If the queries are made within a transaction, additional queries should be accepted.
+Furthermore, the transactions should be cleaned up when dropped, which `postgres::Transaction` does by default, defaulting to rollback, rather than commit.
 Let's sketch an API for it:

 ```rust
 pub fn one(connection: db::Connection) {